 About 17km west of Albany you’ll find yourself at Muttonbird Beach, with Shelter Island a short 130m swim from the mainland.
 It’s a popular open-water diving site, while the island itself supports local bird life such as Flesh-footed Shearwaters and Little Penguins.

-Just a stone’s throw away from the centre of Albany but the feeling of being completely isolated on a deserted beach, Point Possession offers up a unique experience for visitors along with some stunning scenery that Albany is famous for.
+Just a stone’s throw away from the centre of Albany but the feeling of being completely isolated on a deserted beach, Uredale Point offers up a unique experience for visitors along with some stunning scenery that Albany is famous for.
 There’s delightful 5km walking trail that won’t challenge you too hard, and is pet friendly (with a lead).